 State tax rates and rules for income, sales, gas, property, cigarette, and other taxes that impact middle-class families.
-Go to the Kiplinger Tax Map Washington Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Most Tax-Friendly Washington is one of our most tax-friendly states because it doesn't have an income tax.
+Go to the Kiplinger Tax Map Washington Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Most Tax-Friendly Washington is one of our most tax-friendly states for middle-class families because it doesn't have an income tax.
 Unfortunately, the burden of other state and local taxes in the Evergreen State is heavier.
-The Tax Foundation's average combined state and local sales tax rate for Washington is the fourth-highest in the country, as is its gas tax.
+For example, the average combined state and local sales tax rate for Washington is the fourth-highest in the country.
 Washington is also one of a handful of states with an estate tax.
 Income Tax Range Washington has no state income tax.
 However, beginning in 2022, the state will impose a 7% tax on the sale or exchange of certain long-term capital assets if the profits exceed $250,000 annually.
 (Note: The constitutionality of the Washington capital gains tax is being challenged in court.)
 Sales Tax 6.5% state levy.
 Municipalities can add up to 4% to that, with the average combined rate at 9.29%, according to the Tax Foundation.Groceries: ExemptClothing: TaxableMotor Vehicles: Taxable (6.5% ordinary rate, plus additional 0.3% tax)Prescription Drugs: Exempt Real Property Taxes In Washington, the median property tax rate is $929 per $100,000 of assessed home value.
 Motor Fuel Taxes Gasoline: 49.4¢ per gallon.
 Diesel: 49.4¢ per gallon.
 Sin Taxes Cigarettes and little cigars: $3.03 per packCigars: 95% of sale price, with a cap of $0.75 per cigarMoist snuff: $2.53 per 1.2-ounce containerOther tobacco products: 95% of sale priceVapor products: Closed products, $0.27 per ml; open containers greater than 5 ml, $0.09 per mlBeer: $0.26 per gallonWine: $0.87 per gallonLiquor: $14.27 per gallon, plus 20.5% "Spirits Sales Tax"Marijuana: 37% excise tax Annual Car Taxes and Fees An annual car registration fee based on a standard fee plus the car's weight is imposed.
 Additional local fees may apply.
 Estate and Inheritance Taxes An estate tax is imposed by Washington on estates exceeding $2.193 million (the exemption threshold is subject to adjustment each year for inflation).
 Tax rates range from 10% to 20%.
 The state offers an additional $2.5 million deduction for family-owned businesses valued at less than $6 million.